mike182uk/cart/README.md

 You can use the cart component without having to use the cart manager.
 You may want to do this for simpler setups where you do not need all the bells and whistles of the cart manager.
 The drawbacks to not using the cart manager are:

 1. You will have manage state persistance manually
-2. You will not have access to the proxy
+2. You will not beable to use the cart facade
 3. You cannot manage multiple cart instances from one central place

 ### Configuration